PhemieMerakeng/soc-analyst-portfolio/01-Brute-Force-RDP-Detection/README.md

 This project demonstrates hands-on SOC operations in Microsoft Azure.
 I deployed a Windows Server VM as an intentional RDP honeypot, restricted inbound traffic to TCP/3389, and built a full detection pipeline: Windows Security Events → Azure Monitor Agent/DCR → Log Analytics → Microsoft Sentinel.
 Using KQL, I hunted failed logons (Event ID 4625), identified the attack vector through Logon Type 3 (network logon), which is how failed RDP authentication appears when NLA/CredSSP validates credentials before an interactive session is established, and built a scheduled analytics rule that auto-generated incidents for repeated brute-force attempts.
 I then enriched attacker IPs with a GeoIP watchlist and visualized attack origins in a Sentinel workbook map.

-As of 19 September 2026 , the honeypot recorded 410 failed logons from 78 unique public IPs, with top targeted account Administrator , and top source countries including United States, United Kingdom, and Netherlands.
-The activity maps to MITRE ATT&CK T1110 (Brute Force) under Credential Access.
-The lab also required operational judgment: the Free Services VM lacked a public IP by default, so I associated a static one manually, and I kept exposure limited to RDP only rather than opening all ports.
-Overall, this project shows practical experience with cloud security monitoring, SIEM ingestion, threat hunting, detection engineering, and attack visualization — the same workflow a SOC analyst uses daily.
+As of 21 September 2026, the honeypot had recorded 29,229 failed logons from 115 unique public IPs.
+Traffic was heavily concentrated: two IPs alone — 45.115.27.31 (17,148 attempts) and 138.226.239.7 (9,123 attempts) — accounted for roughly 90% of all failed logons, indicating sustained brute-force activity from a small number of determined sources rather than only broad background scanning.
+The top targeted account was Administrator.
+Top source countries were India, United States, Guam (a US territory listed separately in the GeoIP dataset), Australia, and the United Kingdom.

 ## Key takeaways from this project:
 - **Built a full log ingestion pipeline** using Azure Monitor Agent, Data Collection Rules, a Log Analytics Workspace, and Microsoft Sentinel — the same telemetry flow used in production SOC environments.
-- **Hunted brute-force activity with KQL**, using Event ID 4625 to identify top source IPs, most-targeted usernames, hourly attack spikes, and Logon Type 10 to confirm RDP as the vector.
+- **Hunted brute-force activity with KQL, using Event ID 4625 to identify top source IPs, most-targeted usernames, hourly attack spikes, and Logon Type 3 to confirm RDP as the vector.
 - **Created a scheduled Sentinel analytics rule** that automatically generated incidents for repeated failed RDP logons, mapping to MITRE ATT&CK T1110 (Brute Force) under Credential Access.
 - **Enriched attacker IPs with a GeoIP watchlist** and built a Sentinel workbook map that visualizes attack origins, sized and colored by attempt volume.
 - **Applied operational judgment under real constraints**: the Free Services VM lacked a public IP by default, so I associated a static IP manually, and I kept NSG exposure limited to RDP only instead of opening the VM to all traffic.